hanmmmmm/Hybrid_Astar_with_Ackermann/README.md

 Every code in this project was developed by myself using standard C++ and ROS tools.

+### History

+This branch **hawa_ros2** is the continued work of branch **main**.

+I moved from ros1 to ros2, and finished some items in the to-do list:
+- path validator for dynamic obstacles.
+- Linear quadratic regulator controller, that controls the speed and steering fo the robot.
+- re-organize the files in the project for better simplicity.
+- gether all tunable parameters into one Json file to make it easy to tune.

+### Environment

-It was developed and tested in **ROS Humble** on Ubuntu 22, on both x86 and RaspberryPi 4.
+It was developed and tested on **ROS Humble** on Ubuntu 22, on both x86 and RaspberryPi 4.

 As shown in the last demo below, it was tested on a mini-ackermann robot platform, made of
 - a RaspberryPi 4,